skmalviya/AVeriTeC_SKDU/README.md

 conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia
 ```

-### Scrape text from the URLs obtained by searching queries with the Google API.
+### Scrape text from the URLs obtained by searching queries with the Google API

 We provide up to 1000 URLs for each claim returned from a Google API search using different queries.
 This is a courtesy aimed at reducing the cost of using the Google Search API for participants of the shared task.
 The URL files can be found [here](https://huggingface.co/chenxwh/AVeriTeC/tree/main/data_store/urls).